nmylynh/bw-dad-jokes-ex/README.md

 Will give you a list of jokes:

- 1.)
-It does not have restrictions
+- It does not have restrictions
- 2.)
-But it will not return private jokes
+- But it will not return private jokes
- 3.)
-Logging in will return the whole list of jokes (must have valid token) 4.)
-Public is not required.
+- Logging in will return the whole list of jokes (must have valid token)
+- Public is not required.
 Defaults to true.
- 5.) user_id links to the current logged user.
+- user_id links to the current logged user.
-  * store currentUser from token as a state in your frontend application *when you submit a joke, have user_id: currentUser to track user posts
+  * store currentUser from token as a state in your frontend application
+  * when you submit a joke, have user_id: currentUser to track user posts
   * alternatively, a get request for users will return a user object.